Alert Level update

-- Stay home if you're sick: If you have cold or flu symptoms, stay home and ask Healthline or your doctor about a test.
+- Stay home if you're sick: If you have cold or flu symptoms, stay home and call Healthline or your doctor about a free COVID-19 test.

 - Practise good hygiene: Wash your hands with soap.
 Cough or sneeze into your elbow.
 Clean surfaces.

-For more information about what you need to do at Alert Level 1 go to the New Zealand Government COVID-19 website.
+For more information about what measures you need to take to keep safe go to the New Zealand Government COVID-19 website.

 Key contacts and sources of information

 |For COVID-19 health advice and information, contact the